 Several upgrades to Chair 5 have been made including but not limited to: a new electric motor, new drive, new braking system, new hydraulic tension system, a rebuild of the gear box and restraining bars for chairs.
 The project will be complete in time for Opening Day on December 7, 2017.

 - Vertical rise: 805 feet

 - Number of chairs: 110

-As Whitefish Mountain Resort celebrates its 70th Anniversary season the ski area will continue its commitment to improving the guest experience on and off the mountain.
-The Ed & Mully’s building and the Bierstube building will undergo renovations this summer which will result in significant aesthetic improvements to the mountain’s village area.
+As Whitefish Mountain Resort celebrates its 70th Anniversary season the ski area continues its commitment to improving the guest experience on and off the mountain.
+Two buildings in the Village, Ed & Mully’s Bar & Grill and the Bierstube, received exterior improvements that have resulted in significant aesthetic improvements to the mountain’s village area.

-A new covered bus shelter will be constructed this summer for S.N.O.W.
-Bus passengers.
-Additional as part of the new village entrance to the Ed & Mully’s, the lower patio and upper deck will be razed to create room for the new stairway, and new parking spaces will be added.
+A new covered bus shelter has been built for S.N.O.W.
+Bus passengers located at the previous bus stop next to the Bierstube.
+As part of the new village entrance to the Ed & Mully’s, the lower patio and upper deck was razed to create room for the new stairway, and additional parking spaces.